carlesloriente/jekyllthemes/_posts/2023-08-27-conference-theme.markdown

 * realtime live indications during the conference, and
 * supports embedded video streaming or recordings.

 All components such as talks, speakers or rooms are represented as collection of files.
-The schedule is given is defined via a simple structure stored in a [YAML](https://en.wikipedia.org/wiki/YAML) file.
+The schedule is given is defined via a simple structure stored in a [YAML](https://en.wikipedia.org/wiki/YAML){:target="_blank"}{:rel="noopener noreferrer"} file.
 There is no need for databases and once generated the website consists only of static files.
-A script and workflows are available for easy import, e.g. of [frab](https://github.com/frab/frab/wiki/Manual#introduction) compatible schedules.
+A script and workflows are available for easy import, e.g. of [frab](https://github.com/frab/frab/wiki/Manual#introduction){:target="_blank"}{:rel="noopener noreferrer"} compatible schedules.
 The design is easily customizable and is adapted for mobile uses and printing.

-The theme was originally created for the yearly Winterkongress conference of the [Digital Society Switzerland](https://digitale-gesellschaft.ch/).
+The theme was originally created for the yearly Winterkongress conference of the [Digital Society Switzerland](https://digitale-gesellschaft.ch/){:target="_blank"}{:rel="noopener noreferrer"}.